Hernia Repair

 Specialized Surgeron

-As a general surgeon he provides expert treatment of common general surgical problems like Gallbladder Surgery and Hernia Repair and complex abdominal wall reconstruction.
+As a general surgeon, he provides expert treatment of common general surgical problems like Gallbladder Surgery, Hernia Repair, and complex abdominal wall reconstruction.

 $